 - In the Admin application, click Users.

-- Click to open the user profile where you want to enable SAML 2.0 SSO.
+- Create a new user or open the user profile where you want to enable SAML 2.0 SSO.

 - In the General tab, click Edit.